ladycui/highlight-anywhere/README.md

 - **Utility Modules**: Provide extensible interfaces for future enhancements

 ### Future Extensions

-The architecture is designed to be extensible to support highlighting other elements beyond text, such as:
+* only text is supported, intead of all kinds of types The architecture is designed to be extensible to support highlighting other elements beyond text, such as:

    - Images
    - Videos
    - Maps
    - Tables
    - And more...
+* local storage needs to be refreshed regullaly.
+* cancel a highlight

 ## Installation